Facebook Tips & Strategies

 Creating a Facebook frame is a powerful, low-cost way to generate user-generated content and boost engagement for your brand, cause, or event.
 By following these design tips and the step-by-step upload process, you can have a professional-looking frame ready for your audience in no time.

 While frames help drive organic engagement, keeping that momentum requires a solid content plan.
 I find using a visual calendar is the best way to see my entire strategy at a glance, from campaign launches to daily posts.
 At Postbase, we designed our intuitive calendar to help teams plan content months ahead across all platforms - so you never miss an opportunity to connect with the new audience your frame brought you.
+Learn more about how to create a social media content calendar.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.